apache/incubator-devlake-website/versioned_docs/version-v0.15/Plugins/customize.md

 **NOTE:** All columns created by this plugin are of the datatype `VARCHAR(255)`

 ## Sample Request
-To extract data, switch to `Advanced Mode` on the the first step of creating a Blueprint and paste a JSON config as the following:
+To extract data, switch to `Advanced Mode` on the first step of creating a Blueprint and paste a JSON config as the following:

 The example below demonstrates how to extract status name from the table `_raw_jira_api_issues` and assign it to the `x_test` column of the table `issues`.
 We leverage the package `https://github.com/tidwall/gjson` to extract value from the JSON.
 For the extraction syntax, please refer to this [docs](https://github.com/tidwall/gjson/blob/master/SYNTAX.md)